xivjpraids/xivjpraids/terminology.md

 - "Weapon > Weapon coffer > Body coffer > Others" (武器＞武器箱＞胴箱＞他)
 - "Need > Coffer > Greed" (N＞箱＞G)

+Sometimes, you'll also see 先ロット禁止 added, which means something like "no rolling ahead".
+This means that the whole party *will* roll and resolve each piece of loot one-by-one in order (i.e: no rolling out of order to see if you got a good roll on a later piece).

 While it is not enforcible that players don't just loot on multiple items, **doing so would almost certainly get you blacklisted**, and is a reportable offense.